 Longer evaluation period would be expected if the CSI-RS is on the same OFDM symbols with RLM, BFD, BM-RS, or other CBD-RS, according to the measurement restrictions defined in clause 8.5.6.3.

+When UE is configured with aperiodic MUSIM gap and the aperiodic MUSIM gap is overlapping with CSI-RS resource occasion for candidate beam detection, longer evaluation period would be expected.

+When UE is configured with MUSIM gap(s), and if CSI-RS resource occasions for candidate beam detection are fully overlapped with MUSIM gap(s), or the union of MUSIM gap(s) and GAPs, no requirement applies for CSI-RS based candidate beam detection.

 For either an FR1 or FR2 serving cell, longer evaluation period would be expected during the period Tidentify_CGI when the UE is requested to decode an NR CGI.

 For either an FR1 or FR2 serving cell, longer CBD evaluation period would be expected during the period Tidentify_CGI,E-UTRAN when the UE is requested to decode an LTE CGI.